About Appalachian Commons

 The Application Process

-Each applicant will apply for Appalachian Commons individually in the semester prior to the semester for which he or she will be housed using the C-N Housing Portal.
+Each applicant will apply for Appalachian Commons individually using the linked application below.
 This application will be good for one whole academic year.
 There is no preference given to a student who currently lives or has lived in Appalachian Commons.
 Classification is based upon number of hours rather than numbers of years.
 The placement for Appalachian Commons will be as follows:

 - Seniors with a 4.0-3.0 GPA